ExtraBB/deglaze/common/ingredients/seafood/Frozen Tuna.md

 ## Description

-Frozen tuna is used in Korean cuisine for its firm texture and rich flavor.
+Frozen tuna is valued for its firm texture and rich flavor.
 It is used in stews, grilled dishes, and as a topping for rice.

 ## How to use

-- Added to kimchi jjigae (kimchi stew)
+- Added to stews
 - Grilled or pan-seared
 - Used in rice bowls and sushi